 Have everything ready for the designer

-The designer will need to know in advance when all the content will be ready for them to start the layout.
-Making last minute changes to a newsletter layout can be stressful and time consuming, so make sure you give them everything in good time, and don’t keep changing or adding things after the deadline.
+The designer will need to know in advance when all the content will be ready for them to start the design.
+Leave enough time for them to do the layout – it can take a while.
+It can be tricky to add or change content once the layout is done, so make sure you have all the articles finalised before sending them to the designer.

 Proof-read the draft

 Agree a date with the designer when they will finish the layout and provide the group with a draft copy of the newsletter.
 It is very important to check this over to make sure there aren’t any mistakes – this is called ‘proof-reading’.
 You will need to:

 - Correct any spelling mistakes and typing errors.

 - Check that dates, names and telephone numbers are correct.

 - Check that nothing has been left out by mistake.